 Talent transfers the reaction vessels into a fume hood.

 Now open the cover lids of the reaction vessels [1].
-Then pipette 5 milliliters of 68% nitric acid [2] and 1 milliliter of 30% hydrogen peroxide into each vessel [3].
+Then pipette 5 milliliters of 68% nitric acid [2] and 1 milliliter of 30% hydrogen peroxide into each reaction vessel [3].

-Shot of the cover lids of the vessels being opened in the fume hood.
+Shot of the cover lids of the reaction vessels being opened in the fume hood.

 Talent pipettes 5 mL of HNO3 into a reaction vessel.